yoheikikuta/senet-keras/README.md

   /work
   (in the container) $ python train-cifar10.py
   ```

 Note that this script is written in an insufficient way; use data generator in consideration of expansion to general image data).
 The training speed is slow.
+On a p3.2xlarge instance, it takes about 1.5 days.

 ## Evaluate the model